 As with 401(k) contributions, you’d owe taxes on traditional IRA withdrawals after age 59 ½ and may have to pay taxes and a penalty on early withdrawals.

-In 2021 and 2022, traditional IRA contribution limits are $6,000 a year or $7,000 for those age 50.
+In 2023, traditional IRA contribution limits are $6,500 a year or $7,500 for those aged 50 and up.
 Compared to 401(k)s, IRAs offer individuals the ability to invest in a much broader range of investments.
 These investments can then grow tax-deferred inside the account.
-Traditional IRAs are also subject to RMDs at age 72.
+Traditional IRAs are also subject to RMDs at age 73.